flansel/cccml/README.md

 # colonml
 Lambda Calculus based "programming langauge" made by me in OCaml, yes the colons are required, thats the point.

+#compiling :::ml

+after writing a :::ml program ensure you have OCaml and Python downloaded.

+then use colonml.py with 2 cmd line args
+  - arg1 cml src file
+  - arg2 name for an exefile

+#Programming in :::ml
 The Grammar ->

 multi_step ( exp ) -> evaluate this expression. ("Notice no colon on this call in this version")